GuanceCloud/datakit/internal/export/doc/en/bug-report-how-to.md

 While BR can provide a lot of help when analyzing problems, many times when users find problems, they will restart DataKit and lose the scene, causing the data collected by BR to be invalid.

 At this time, we can use the built-in [`dk` collector](../integrations/dk.md) of DataKit to collect its own data (it is recommended to add it to the collectors that start by default.
 The newer version of DataKit[:octicons-tag-24: Version-1.11.0](changelog.md#cl-1.11.0) has already done so), and report it to the user's space, which is equivalent to archiving DataKit's own metrics.
-And in the `dk` collector, you can further turn on all self-metric collection (this will consume more timelines)

-- When installed in Kubernetes, turn on all DataKit self-metrics reporting through `ENV_INPUT_DK_ENABLE_ALL_METRICS`
-- For host installation, modify `dk.conf`, and open the first metric comment in `metric_name_filter` (remove the comment `# ".*"`), which is equivalent to allowing all metrics to be collected
+- DataKit self-metrics are collected in full by default.
+Use Pipeline filtering if only part of the data should be kept.

 This will collect a copy of all the metrics exposed by DataKit to the user's workspace.
 In the workspace, search for `datakit` in the 'built-in views' (select 'DataKit(New)') to see the visual effect of these metrics.